 Product Code: FG-CYD001

-Bulk buy costs and ordering from outside UK: Email [email protected]
+Bulk buy costs and ordering: Email [email protected]

 Check to see if your drink has been spiked with either ketamine or GHB.
 Don’t leave anything to chance.

 The test detects the ‘date rape drugs’ Ketamine and GHB within a range of alcoholic and non- alcoholic drinks.